feedit-dev/FeedIt.DEV/README.md

 ## License

-PodFeed.IT is Copyright (c) 2019 carlton dain miller.
+PodFeed.IT is Copyright (c) 2020 Start Here, LLC.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.